About the Aporta Initiative

 - PPC - Public-Private Collaboration

 Disclosure, awareness and training

-Aporta, via the datos.gob.es, website, offers news on current affairs, real examples, recommendations and methods on Open Government Data.
+Aporta, via the datos.gob.es website, Aporta offers news on current affairs, use cases, training materials, and methods on data offered for reuse.

 The “News” section publishes relevant events and news about open data in the form of articles, bulletins, events and interviews with various players in the open data ecosystem.

-The “Impact” section also contains information on outstanding projects in the form of applications and success stories.
+The “Impact” section also contains information on outstanding projects in the form of applications and reuse companies.

 Additionally, the latest news and progress in the field - both national and international - is published via the profiles created for the initiative on the social media networks Twitter (@datosgob) and LinkedIn.

 National Open Data Catalogue